brootaylor/brootaylor-v3/src/_content/pages/about.md

 ### Working with design systems

-I’ve had some experience creating frontend solutions to support design systems &mdash; making sure components are consistent, scalable, and don’t tie developers to any one tech stack.
+I’ve had some experience creating frontend solutions to support design systems & design token architecture &mdash; making sure components are consistent, scalable, and themeable &mdash; and don’t tie developers to any one tech stack.
 It’s something I really enjoy working on and would like to do more of.
 I think a good design system should be a stable foundation &mdash; flexible and tech-agnostic enough to stay relevant and useful, even as technologies come and go.

 ### Am I a "[full-stack] developer"?